-The Device Drawer contains the Vitals widget, which displays the past four hours of CPU usage, memory usage, and latency for that device.
+The Device Drawer contains the Vitals widget, which displays data for the past four hours of CPU usage, memory usage, and latency for that device, where relevant.

 You can zoom in on a shorter time frame by clicking and dragging, and you can go back to the original time span by clicking the [Reset zoom] button.

-TIP: Click the device name to go to the Device Investigator page for more details about that device.
+TIP: From the list of devices, click the device name to go to the Device Investigator page for more details about that device.